lcampbell-rewst/docs.rewst.help/documentation/triggers/core-triggers.md

 &#x20;This trigger is primarily used to apply integration overrides.
 It does not initiate any actions but is crucial for setting up Options Generators that require integration overrides.

-### Cron Job
+### Cron

-Cron jobs are used to schedule tasks that need to run automatically at specific times or intervals.
+Cron Triggers are used to schedule tasks that need to run automatically at specific times or intervals.
 This flexibility allows for a wide range of scheduling options such as daily, monthly, or yearly tasks.

 * **Examples**:
   * Daily at 6:00 AM